ClaudiaaIoana/Supervisor/README.md

   - Must run with root permissions for process management.
   - The directories and files included in .conf have to exist on the device that runs the backsup, if not the processes won't run or won't have the exepcted behaviour.
 - **manager Constraints**:
-  - Dependent on the existence of connected clients.
+  - The clients have to be connected to the same network.

 ### Detailed Specific Requirements